 Watch Dr. Eric Berg’s video below for a great recipe for gluten-free bread.
 I like it because of the taste/texture but also because it is a lot lower in carbs and higher in fiber than most GF breads.
 I have used it for rolls or as pizza dough.
-My latest version of pizza had a crust made with this dough (which I pressed out in a pizza pan and baked at 350 degrees F until crusty–with no toppings).
-After it cooled some I spread a couple tablespoons of the basil oil on it, followed by avocado slices and olives and some grated pecorino cheese.
+My latest version of pizza had a crust made with this dough which I pressed out into an oiled pizza pan and baked at 350 degrees F until crusty–with no toppings.
+After it cooled but was still warm, I spread a couple tablespoons of the basil oil on it, followed by avocado slices and olives.
 Ready to serve and super easy.
 You could add some tomato slices too for a more traditional pizza.
 What a treat!

 Here is the list of ingredients:

-1 cup each of coconut flour, almond flour, and arrowroot flour
+1 cup each of coconut flour, blanched almond flour, and arrowroot flour

 2 Tbsp. psyllium